muhzinkhan/password-manager/README.md

 ## Overview

-The Password Manager is a secure and user-friendly Windows application built using Python and the TKinter GUI library.
-It allows users to store and manage their passwords in an encrypted database, providing a convenient and safe solution for password management.
+The Password Manager is a user-friendly Windows application built using Python and the TKinter GUI library.
+It allows users to store and manage their passwords, providing a convenient and safe solution for password management without any signups or prerequisites.

 ## Features

 - Securely store and retrieve passwords for various accounts.
 - Generate strong and random passwords for new accounts.
-- Encrypted database to protect sensitive information.
 - Easy-to-use interface for seamless password management.

 ## Requirements